Cole-Abbott/cloudCeiling/README.md

     #define SSID "yourSSID"
     #define password = "yourPassword";
     ```
-2. Update "myNeopixel.h" with your Neopixel settings, and "myNeopixels.h" to match the led strips you are using
+2. Update "myNeopixel.h" with your Neopixel settings, and "myNeopixels.cpp" to match the led strips you are using

 3. Update "index.html" to reflect the neopixel strips you are using